Brann History, Family Crest & Coats of Arms

 The surname Brann was first found in Gloucestershire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 The family name is believed to have been seated in Hainaut in Normandy where they were nobles of the order of St. Empire.

-Important Dates for the Brann family
+Early History of the Brann family

 This web page shows only a small excerpt of our Brann research.
 Another 45 words (3 lines of text) are included under the topic Early Brann History in all our PDF Extended History products and printed products wherever possible.